PPP, EIDL and USDA Coronavirus Updates for Farmers

 - $500 million for other crops

 We’re still waiting on guidance on how and when these funds will be distributed.
 These limits do not affect other program payments.
 Don’t confuse this money with other government payments farmers are receiving.

 Regarding the $9.6 billion CFAP allocation for livestock, the USDA has said that any commodity in this category that has seen at least a five percent decline in value from January is eligible.
-Bill explained that eligible commodity losses that occurred between January 1 and April 15, 2020, can be potentially reimbursed up to 85 percent.
+Eligible commodity losses that occurred between January 1 and April 15, 2020, can be potentially reimbursed up to 85 percent.
 Anything beyond that, for the following two quarters, is reimbursed at 30 percent of the loss.